Mukhammadkodir Toshtemirov

 Mukhammadkodir Toshtemirov (born 17 September 2001) is an Uzbekistani weightlifter.
+He won the bronze medal in the men's 81 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
+He also won bronze at the 2024 World Weightlifting Championships held in Bahrain.

-He won the silver medal in the men's 81 kg event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
+Toshtemirov won the silver medal in the men's 81 kg event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
 He also won the gold medal in his event at the 2021 Junior World Weightlifting Championships, also held in Tashkent, Uzbekistan.